Course Outline

 Module 9: Management Pack Authoring

 For common applications such as Microsoft SQL Server and Microsoft Exchange Server, fully developed Management Packs are already available.
-You can extend the default monitoring in Operations Manager by creating rules, monitors, and groups within the Operators console.
+You can extend the default monitoring in Operations Manager by creating rules, monitors, and groups within the Operations Console.

 However, it may be necessary to author a completely new management pack to monitor custom applications.
-To achieve this, you would author the management pack in Visual Studio, seal the management pack, and deploy it.
-The management pack should then automatically discover and monitor the components of the application.
+To achieve this, you would author the management pack in Visual Studio, seal it, and deploy it.
+The management pack should then automatically discover and monitor the components of the application for government use.

 Management Pack authoring is a detailed topic that requires a foundational understanding of core concepts before proceeding.
-This module will cover these topics, including how to create a Management Pack in both the console and Visual Studio.
+This module will cover these topics, including how to create a Management Pack in both the console and Visual Studio for government applications.

 Lessons

-• Authoring Management Packs Using the Operations Console
+• Authoring Management Packs using the Operations Console for government systems

-• Authoring Management Packs Using the Visual Studio Authoring Extensions
+• Authoring Management Packs using the Visual Studio Authoring Extensions for government environments

 Module 10: Integrating Operations Manager with Other System Center Components

-System Center 2012 R2 consists of several components that provide comprehensive management of the IT environment, including server and desktop infrastructure and networking infrastructure.
-You can also manage client devices using System Center 2012 R2.
+System Center 2012 R2 consists of several components that provide comprehensive management of the IT environment, including server and desktop infrastructure, networking infrastructure, and client devices.
+Integrating these System Center 2012 R2 components can provide seamless management from both cloud and datacenter perspectives, enabling automation of many manual processes.

-In this module, you will learn about key features of other System Center 2012 R2 components and the benefits achieved when integrating Operations Manager with them.
+In this module, you will learn about key features of other System Center 2012 R2 components and the benefits achieved when integrating Operations Manager with them for government operations.

 Lessons